 It seems like the whole online world has been screaming ‘mobile’ in the past few years.
 Your web design should be responsive, your SEO should be optimised for mobile, and local business marketing is more important than ever.
 It almost seems better to start your whole strategy from a mobile point-of-view instead of a desktop.

 Mobile should be in the back of your mind at all times.
 Not just when developing a website, but with every step in your marketing activity.
 Think about people looking for information, reading the news and browsing social media on their phones, and make your adjustments accordingly.
 For example, provide subtitles on social media videos because people watch them on their phones in public places, or create simple and clear Google Display ads that capture your message in the blink of an eye.

-Influencer marketing is hot, and the big brands have known this for a while.
+Influencer marketing strategy is hot, and the big brands have known this for a while.
 Based on the old principle of celebrity endorsement, influencer marketing seemed to be a thing for bigger brands at first.
 But with influencers, both big and small, rising from every corner of the planet – it’s easy enough for smaller brands to jump on board too!

 However, with more and more influencers being available to give your campaigns a little boost, it becomes more common that the wrong influencers and brands get connected.
 When you’re looking for an influencer, make sure they fit your brand and your mission.